ShengQuanZhou/challenge/README.md

 Q: Can I use AI for the challenge?

 A: Yes, AI-assisted entries are encouraged.
+We used Grok to help design the challenge.

 **Further reading:**